-Emergency response equipment, Jetport Maintenance and Communication Center vehicles and Jetport snow removal equipment are permitted to operate under any Jetway as needed to perform their tasks at the discretion of the vehicle operator.
+Emergency response equipment, Jetport Maintenance and Operations vehicles, and Jetport snow removal equipment are permitted to operate under any Jetway as needed to perform their tasks at the discretion of the vehicle operator.
 For all other equipment, operating under a Jetway is never allowed without the express consent of Jetport Administration.
-If you believe that your company needs to operate a vehicle under a Jetway please refer to "Appendix A: Procedures for Operating Under Jetways" at the end of this manual.
+If you believe that your company needs to operate a vehicle under a Jetway, please call the Operations Center at 207-756-8310 for approval.